Course Catalogue

 IST-103 Network Essentials

 IST-103 Network Essentials will teach students the fundamentals of networking.
 This course provides the concepts and hands-on experience necessary to implement and manage PC networks.
-During this course, students will develop proficiency in networking fundamentals, network protocols, cabling and devices, internetworking servers and operating systems, data protection, network security, troubleshooting and maintenance.
-The concepts covered in this course are vendor-independent aimed to prepare students for networking professionals' positions in any business or government organizations.
-2-2-3
+During this course, students will develop proficiency in:

 • Co Requisite: None